micro-community/development/design/config.md

 ### Proposal 1

 Keep it simple.
-Have a one key to encrypt all secret values across all namespaces.
+Have one key to encrypt all secret values across all namespaces.

 ### Proposal 2